leey56522/Recipe-Searcher/README.md

 The orange theme was chosen to improve appetite.

 ## Things I learned
-1. Using asnc await function to grab data from the meal database API and render it on innerHTML
+1. Using async await function to grab data from the meal database API and render it on innerHTML
 2. Creating a toggle-able class to determine if a recipe is 'favorite' or not
 3. Using local storage to store an array of favorite recipe and manipulating data